Petermeinders/VSCodeBlocks/README.md

 I'l be writing up much more documentation here later.

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome as I can use all the help I can get :)

 Ben Awad's VSCode extension creation tutorial was a huge help!